json-api/json-api/_format/1.1/index.md

 Members named this way are called "@-Members". @-Members **MAY** appear anywhere in a JSON:API document.

+> Note: Among other things, "@" members can be used to add JSON-LD data to a JSON:API document.
+Such documents should be served with [an extra header](http://www.w3.org/TR/json-ld/#interpreting-json-as-json-ld) to convey to JSON-LD clients that they contain JSON-LD data.

 However, JSON:API processors **MUST** completely ignore @-Members (i.e. not treat them as JSON:API data).